allenzhao/allenzhao.com/content/home/teaching.md

 I am a teaching assistant for the following courses at Tsinghua University:

-- 80511312: Electronic Commerce (Instructed by Prof. Xixi Li)
+- 80511312: Electronic Commerce (MBA Elective Course, Instructed by Prof. Xixi Li)